lukeed/taskr/docs/README.md

 }
 ```

-> Make sure your method returns `this` if the method should be composed within a `source..target` pipeline (in the example above, `Fly.prototype.filter` already returns `this`).
+> Make sure your method returns `this` to allow method calls to be composed in chain.

-If the method should _yielded_ inside a task, you must return a promise.
+If the method should be _yielded_ inside a task, you must return a promise.

 ```js
 module.exports = function () {